Vitamin D can be used during breastfeeding; higher doses require infant monitoring. Recommendations apply to full term, healthy infants only.

 Vitamin D is available in many different forms.
 Colecalciferol (vitamin D3) or ergocalciferol (vitamin D2) are the two main vitamin D compounds used for the treatment and prevention of vitamin D deficiency.
 General guidance on the Safety considerations when using Vitamin D is available.

-This article advises on the use of colecalciferol and ergocalciferol during breastfeeding.
+This article provides advice on the use of colecalciferol and ergocalciferol during breastfeeding.
 For other forms of vitamin D (including alfacalcidol and calcitriol), please contact our specialist service for further advice.

 Evidence